Center for Care Delivery and Outcomes Research

 Minneapolis Evidence Synthesis Core

-- Our MEDIC report on Surgical Management of Lower Urinary Tract Symptoms Attributed to Benign Prostatic Hyperplasia was used by the American Urological Association to develop their 2018 clinical practice guideline.
+- Our MEDIC report on Medical Management of Lower Urinary Tract Symptoms Attributed to Benign Prostatic Hyperplasia will be used by the American Urological Association to develop their 2020 clinical practice guideline.

 - A 2018 Cochrane Urology Rapid Review was used to develop a clinical practice recommendation on PSA screening for Prostate cancer.